Suspected Gunman In Triple Shooting At Monrovia Bar Surrenders To Police

-MONROVIA (CBSLA) — A reputed gang member has turned himself in a month after being named by authorities as the gunman in a Monrovia shooting that killed one man and wounded two others.
+MONROVIA (CBSLA) — A reputed gang member has surrendered to authorities a month after being named as the suspect in a Monrovia shooting that killed one man and wounded two others.

-Jeremiah LaCroix, 31, surrendered to authorities at the Larry Smith Dentention Center in Banning at about 1:30 p.m.
+Jeremiah LaCroix, 31, turned himself in at the Larry Smith Dentention Center in Banning at about 1:30 p.m.
 Sunday and was later booked on a murder warrant at the Los Angeles County Sheriff’s Department’s Norwalk Station, according to Deputy Charles Moore.

 LaCroix was wanted in the shooting death of 43-year-old Michael Lowe of Monrovia, who authorities say was an innocent bystander caught in the crossfire of an apparent gang shooting at Gem City Grill just after midnight on Dec.
 2, 2017.